ststevanovic/mini-autograd-from-scrach/README.md

   4. Compare gradients to PyTorch.

 If everything matches → ✅ student's PR will be merged.

+### Environment Rules
+- Allowed: Python stdlib + numpy
+- Provided: torch (only for reference checks, **not** for your implementation)
+- Forbidden: tqdm, pandas, subprocess, os, socket, sys, shutil, etc.
+- If you need another library, open an issue and request it.
+CI will not pass otherwise.

 ## 📜 License
 MIT License for code, CC-BY-SA for course materials (notebooks, docs).